With so much to see and do we hope your visit will never be the same!

 Access is included in admission tickets.

 There are demonstrations to show how a racehorse is retrained after it has finished racing.
 This might include dressage, lunging, long reining, pole work or grooming.
 The demonstration usually lasts 30 minutes to 1 hour.
-Please meet at the reception in the glass Atrium if you wish to watch a demonstration.
+Please meet in the Rothschild Yard if you wish to watch a demonstration.
 To see which horses are currently stabled in the Rothschild Yard please click here.
 Demonstrations take place outside and are subject to change, please ensure you dress appropriately.

 Explore the history of the site, and delve deeper into the wonderful stories that surround the sport of horseracing.
 With choices of an adult version full of history and facts, or a family friendly guide with games and fun activities, there is something for everyone to enjoy.
 Please ask the reception staff for assistance.

 Pick up a family trail from reception and be taken on a fascinating journey of exploration and discovery around the National Heritage Centre.
 You’ll discover some amazing objects and learn about the wonderful tales of horseracing.